JS1820/IIPP-Internship/README.md

 5. **Porcmail**
    - Used along with Postfix mail server, to implement Email Manipulation & Attack Vector Migration.

+And many more tools, which were used during this Internship are recorded in (Refer [/Tools/ ](https://github.com/0hex7/IIPP-Internship/tree/main/Tools) )
 ## Implementation Details

-### Month 3: Overall Implementation of the Actions under 'Affcet' goal
+### Overall Implementation of the Actions under 'Affcet' goal ((Refer [/Month-3/](https://github.com/0hex7/IIPP-Internship/tree/main/Month-3) ))

 - **Lures Activity Implementation**
   - Postfix email server setup and configuration.